OpenWaterFoundation/owf-data-us-snotel/workflow/dataset-details.md

 ## Overview ##

-This dataset contains the workflow to create SNOTEL station GeoJSON files for the US and by state.
+This dataset contains SNOTEL station GeoJSON files by state and for the US.
 The initial focus is simply to create layer files that can be used in web applications.

+Feedback from NRCS staff is that querying the NRCS web services for SNOTEL time series, and then using the station locations for the layer, is currently the best way to generate a layer.
+Because only the recent 3 years of data is queried for time series, historical stations may not be included in the layer.

 ## Downloads ##